James Friend

-James Friend is a British cinematographer, best known for his work on Edward Berger's All Quiet on the Western Front, which earned him the Academy Award and the BAFTA Award for Best Cinematorgraphy.
+James Friend is a British cinematographer.

+He won the Academy Award for Best Cinematography on Edward Berger's All Quiet on the Western Front.

 Early life and career

 Friend grew up in Maidstone, Kent, where he attended Sutton Valence School.

 He was awarded a Fellowship from the Royal Photographic Society for his film work in 2020.

 Friend's television credits include Patrick Melrose and Your Honor, both of which he collaborated on with Berger.
 Additionally, Friend worked on the 2024 Disney+ series The Acolyte, an installment in the Star Wars franchise.

 In 2024, Friend received an Honorary Fellowship from The Royal Photographic Society.